islaytitans/alien/docs/src/GM/hod1.md

 - Food / smokes / equipment might disappear
 - This is Dr Webb and he's a little out of his mind p19
 - Dr Webb doesn't allow himself to be seen more than a shadow until Act 2

+### Deck F and G Causeways

+- Read
+  - "Gravity fluctuates from the black hole buffet the passageway, causing it to sway and creak ever so slightly.
+  - "As you move down the corridor, the light ahead begins to flicker.
+  - Pause, and when the players begin to talk, pick up and drop the core rulebook on the table hard
+  - "WHAM!
+Something has hit the top of the causeway in front of you.
+  - "A thick shadow squeaks across the transparent wall.
+Then there is nothing **+1 Stress level**
+- It's a Protomorph Trilobite p66, if PCs don't pursue it, it will ignore them.
+If they insist however...

 ## Characters